Webist/InterServices/app/readme.md

-### Back-end app environment - Web Delivery Framework
+### Web Delivery - Simple, MVC, MOM

-In this /app directory resides back-end (PHP) development files.

-Main concern of this /app directory is application access to become the web delivery framework.
+Main concern of this /app directory is the application access to become the web delivery by communicating with components/services.

-The web delivery framework consists of routing, request model/composition and protocol translation in an MVC structure.
+It consists of routing, request model/composition and protocol translation.

+With the appliance of MOM (Machine Object Model) objects structure relies strongly on DI (Dependency Injection) principle.
+Therefore the structure is generally, including MVC, component/service oriented.

+There is no framework, which would bring many benefits, to develop in a boxed area.
+Instead architectural principles that challenges the best practices in software development.

-Six different type of folders meets the requirements of the Machine Object Model.
+Seven different type of folders meets the requirements of the MOM.

 + Spec
 Specification data (interfaces, config).